 Spend your fall, winter, or spring in Morocco: Is Morocco a good snowbird location?

-Morocco is a beautiful North-African country.
-It is bordered by the Atlantic ocean and Mediterranean sea.
-Morocco's location at the intersection of Africa and Europe makes it a crossroads of Berber, Arabian and European cultures.
+Morocco is a beautiful North African country.
+The Atlantic Ocean and the Mediterranean Sea border it.
+Morocco's location at the intersection of Africa and Europe makes it a crossroads of Berber, Arabian, and European cultures.
 The country's capital, Rabat is known for its Islamic and French-colonial heritage represented in arts and landmarks.
-Rabat's popular landmark, the Berber-era Kasbah of the Udayas is a 12th Century Royal fort surrounded by gardens, and it overlooks the ocean.
+Rabat's popular landmark, the Berber-era Kasbah of the Udayas, is a 12th Century Royal fort surrounded by gardens, and it overlooks the ocean.
 Marrakech is one of the most popular cities in Morocco.
 It has a Shop-filled median with a maze-like medieval quarter, and it offers outstanding entertainment.

 Morocco's landscapes could be described as magnificent.
-The landscapes feature mountains and the sea, and the country enjoys the Mediterranean climates.
-Arabic and French are the most popular and widely spoken languages in Morocco.
-English is also spoken to a reasonable extent.
+They feature mountains and the sea, and the country enjoys Mediterranean climates.
+Arabic and French are the most popular and widely spoken languages in Morocco, and English is also spoken to a reasonable extent.

 Contents